 to a dramatic close as global climates warmed suddenly and precipitously.
 Furthermore,

-I now hypothesize (post publication of Forgotten Civilization) that, based on
+I now hypothesize (in the revised edition of Forgotten Civilization) that, based on

 the evidence, it was a solar outburst that initiated the Younger Dryas, circa 10,900 BCE,

 melting ice dams and glaciers, causing a massive glacial flood that changed ocean